Kukulkano/dataVaccinator/docs/DataVaccinator-protocol.md

 Search
 ------

-The search function is only available if the DataVaccinator service is running the **search** plugin.
+The search function is only available if the DataVaccinator Vault is running the **search** plugin.
 You can verify this using the "check" function.

 <table>